 Brachychiton populneus is sensitive to the cutting process.
 Once you’ve got your cuttings, trim the tip at a 45 degree angle.
 You can take off the majority of the leaves and any branches.

-Create the same kind of mixture recommended for seed propagation using perlite and peat moss potting mix.
+Create the same kind of mixture recommended for seed propagation using perlite and coconut coir potting mix.
 You can wet the soil but it shouldn’t be soggy.
 Just double check that the mixture is draining well before you plant your cuttings.

 Dip the cuttings in rooting hormone and then plant.
 Press down the soil around the cutting to get rid of any air bubbles.
 Provide the same resting environment for the cuttings as you would for the planted seed and don’t overwater.
 It takes around 90 days for roots to appear.